sergioclemente/Recipes/README.md

 * Normalize units (e.g., tbsp, tsp, oz, cups), and remove duplicates or ambiguous instructions.
 * If notes like "Optional" or food safety info are present, place them under the notes field.
 * If the original recipe is in another language, translate it to English during this process.
+* If the source was a link please include note in the "notes" with "Original recipe from <link>"

 ## 🧹 Cleaning Up